-Justice, Not Jenkins! : Indybay
+Justice, NOT Jenkins! : Indybay

 Since Mayor London Breed appointed Jenkins to replace DA Chesa Boudin, more of Jenkins deceit has been exposed.
 We need to resist and expose her agenda:

--For not holding police accountable for abusing and killing people in our communities, she fired or reassigned attorneys who were in various phases of the trial process.
+-For not holding police accountable for abusing and killing people in our communities, she fired or reassigned attorneys who were in various phases of the trial process of holding SFPD accountable.

 -For her deceit of San Franciscans, from the time the Guido trial didn’t go her way and she quit the DA’s office till the lies she continues to build in her campaign.